inoueke-n/PADLA/README.md

 ## Folders
 ### executableFiles
 * It contains jar files of PADLA.
+* executableFiles/HeijoAgent/HeijoAgent.jar needs javassist-3.22.0-GA.jar and msgpack-0.6.12.jar, so put them in the same folder.
 ### projects
 * It contains projects for the development of the PADLA (HeijoAgent and log4j-core-extended).
 ### release
 * It contains sample software to try PADLA.
+Download this folder and try PADLA easily if you want.

-## Getting started
+## Getting started in your project
 * PADLA has two modes, "Learning" and "Adapter".
 * In "Learning" mode, it records vectors of a target program as known phase.
 * In "Adapter" mode, it adapts the log level of a target program according to its behavior.